This post may contain affiliate links. Please read our disclosure policy.

 - Gluten free brownies a classic brownie made with an all purpose gluten free flour blend.

-The coconut flour really adds quite a bit of structure to these brownies.
-If you don't want to use it at all, you can try replacing it with more almond flour, but they will be more fragile.
-If you'd like to replace the coconut sugar you can try using date sugar.
+You can try replacing coconut flour with more almond flour, but the brownies will be more fragile.
+If you'd like to replace the coconut sugar you can try using date sugar or light brown sugar.

-For the coconut oil, you can try using Spectrum brand nonhydrogenated shortening.
-There are a lot of coconut products in this recipe, so you'll have to experiment!
+For the coconut oil, you can try using Spectrum brand nonhydrogenated shortening or unsalted butter.

 Equipment